NannyML/nannyml/docs/guides/data_drift.rst

     >>> data = pd.concat([reference, analysis], ignore_index=True)
     >>> univariate_results = univariate_calculator.calculate(data=data)
     >>> # let's view a small subset of our results:
+    >>> # We use the data property of the results class to view the relevant data.
     >>> univariate_results.data.iloc[:5, :9]

 +----+---------------+---------------+-------------+---------------------+---------------------+-------------+-------------------------+----------------------------+--------------------------+